 It’s possible but it’s not worth doing.

-Ideas are bulletproof, especially good ones.
-The work a decade ago heralded as “gas stations in space” came and went, the studies and the hardware scrapped from further consideration.
-Another team would come along in 2015 to go for a second bite at the apple (this time paid by NASA, but independent).
-Some members of the 2011 team (myself included) were at it again.
-Here the gas station in orbit was ditched and the space tankers would just refill the stage in orbit directly.
-Imagine a couple of gasoline tanker trucks filling up an even larger truck.
+Ideas are bulletproof, especially excellent ideas.
+The work a decade ago heralded as “gas stations in space” came and went, and the studies and the hardware scrapped from further consideration.
+Another team would come along in 2015 for a second bite at the apple.
+Some of the 2011 team (myself included) were at it again.
+Here, the gas station in orbit was ditched, and the space tankers would just refill the stage in orbit directly.
+Imagine a couple of gasoline tanker trucks filling up another truck.
 Rendezvous, mate, and fill-er-up.
-(In my DOD circles as well, it was common for me to hear a sigh of relief years after that the depot, the “first big target”, was gone from this equation).
-As well, the refueling was no longer central in the 2015 work, necessary to the task, but with no need to overly defend it as feasible technology.
+(In my DOD circles, I heard a sigh of relief that the depot, the “first big target in a war,” was gone from this equation).
+Also, the refueling was no longer central in the 2015 work, necessary to the task, but with no need to overly defend it as feasible technology.
 Instead, the report went to the heart of the matter, new ways of doing business.
-This was after all the hard part for many in the target audience.
-It was the new ways of doing business that could create a true propellant economy in space, starting in Earth orbit.
+This was, after all, the hard part for many in the target audience.
+The new ways of doing business could create a propellant economy in space, starting in Earth orbit.
 Yet, as with the earlier effort, this work came and went.
 Its value remains in the persistence of memory, spreading like so many thoughts that leave an impression.

 I said it was a good idea all along

-It’s now 2021 and refueling is at the stage now where it’s common to hear “I said it was a good idea all along”.
+It’s now 2021, and refueling is at the stage where it’s common to hear, “I said it was a good idea all along.”
 NASA is back in the refueling business.
-It may have had something to do with physics, that thing about Earth orbit being that first most difficult climb out of a gravity well, and asking “if only we had a full tank”.
-More so it may be how new (commercial) ways of doing business have taken ground across all the new NASA programs – from low Earth orbit to the Moon.
-It may also be ideas like refueling stages in Earth orbit just have to pass through Clarke’s stages of revolutionary ideas first, fueling up along the way.
+It may have had something to do with physics, about Earth orbit being the first most difficult climb out of a gravity well, and asking, “If only we had a full tank.”
+More so, it may be how new (commercial) ways of doing business have taken ground across all the new NASA programs – from low Earth orbit to the Moon.
+It may also be ideas like refueling stages in Earth orbit have to pass through Clarke’s stages of revolutionary ideas, fueling up along the way.

 Also see:

-- For NASA, Longest Countdown Awaits, Kenneth Chang, January 24, 2011 – “”All our models say ‘no,’ ” said Elizabeth Robinson, NASA’s chief financial officer, “even models that have generous affordability considerations.””
-[Well, except for some models.]
+• For NASA, Longest Countdown Awaits, Kenneth Chang, January 24, 2011 – “”All our models say ‘no,’ ” said Elizabeth Robinson, NASA’s chief financial officer, “even models that have generous affordability considerations.””
+(Well, except those models did not properly consider propellant transfer in Earth orbit.)